AmarSingh-11/RL_Assignment1/README.md

 Here’s the **fixed version** of the Project Structure section for your `README.md`.
 Just copy-paste exactly as below (keep the triple backticks ` ``` ` at the top and bottom):

+Got it ✅ — your snippet has an **extra pair of backticks** that causes the rendering issue.
+Here’s the **fixed Markdown** you should paste into your `README.md`.
+It will display exactly as a clean tree structure when you commit to GitHub:

 ```markdown
 ## 📂 Project Structure

 ```

 RL\_Assignment1/